We caught up with the Michelin-starred Chef from Restaurant Hubertus at the Rosa Alpina hotel.

 How would you spend a summer’s day in South Tyrol?

 Summer is great and, in my opinion, more beautiful than winter.
-Nature gives you much more with different tastes , colours and variety.
+Nature gives you much more with different tastes , colors and variety.

 Have you got a favorite time of year?

-Working with seaasonal produce, I don’t have a favourite time – I just always forward to get the next season when I get new products which taste great.
+Working with seaasonal produce, I don’t have a favorite time – I just always forward to get the next season when I get new products which taste great.
 It never gets boring.

 Where would you go to taste the best wines?

 If you work with local products its very important to use wine from the area too.
-This ensures we connect flavours that come from the same area of nature, giving the tastes synergy.
+This ensures we connect flavors that come from the same area of nature, giving the tastes synergy.

-Where is your favourite local hangout?
+Where is your favorite local hangout?
 Why is it so special?